iiscleap/multimodal_emotion_recognition/README.md

 # Multimodal Transformer With Learnable Frontend and Self Attention for Emotion Recognition
-Code for multimodal emotion recognition in IEMOCAP
+Code for multimodal emotion recognition in IEMOCAP for Session 5 as test

 This repo contains the code for detecting emotion from the conversational dataset IEMOCAP.
 For running the code, please refer to the **config.py** file.
 The important contents of this file are as follows: